teolima/curso-digital-git/README.md

-# curso git/Versionamento
+# Curso git/Versionamento
-## gravando mudança no repositório
+## Gravando mudança no repositório
-## salvando modificações no git
+## Salvando modificações no git